 “Just when the caterpillar thought the world was over, it became a butterfly.” – Chuang Tzu.

-The chrysalis, or cocoon, is another potent symbol of growth.
-This stage in a butterfly’s life cycle represents the period of profound change and preparation before emerging as a fully developed butterfly.
+It is a stage in a butterfly’s life cycle that represents a time of profound change and preparation, where the caterpillar undergoes a complete metamorphosis before emerging as a fully developed butterfly.

 These symbols for growth like the Tree of Life, phoenix, and spiral are pretty deep, you know?
 They can really give you some insight into how life is all about growth and change.